theman-oj10/CareerSync/docs/DeveloperGuide.md

 * **Alternative 2:** Implement a `deleteremark` command.
     * Pros: More intuitive for the user.
     * Cons: More complex implementation and documentation needed.

+### Optional Fields Feature

+Certain fields in the Internship class are made optional to offer flexibility to the users.
+This section outlines the technical details behind how the internship object is able to accept optional fields.

+**Field Conversion:** <br>
+Fields such as location and role have been converted to optional types (where default values have been set should the user not input any values for them). <br>
+This provides flexibility in representing internship data.

+**Constructor Modification:** <br>
+The constructor for the Internship class consists of 2 optional fields (`role` and `location`), ensuring compatibility with the new optional field structure. <br>
+The add command parser sets default values for the 2 aforementioned optional fields, should the user not input any values.

+**Equality Comparison:** <br>
+The isSameInternship() method checks for the equality of internships.

+**String Representation:** <br>
+The toString() method will include location and role if it exists in the string representation of an internship.

+### Usage Scenarios:

+**Adding New Internship:** <br>
+When adding a new internship, optional fields such as location and role may remain unspecified, representing scenarios where these details are not provided.

+**Editing Existing Internship:** <br>
+Users can edit existing internship details, including optional fields, to update or modify internship information as needed.

+### Alternative and Its Implications

+#### Alternative Approach: The alternative approach was to directly transform role and location into optional fields using `Optional<>`. <br>

+**Implications:** <br>
+Cons: Avoids `NULL` values being passed around and caused complications when testing other features.
+This approach may also introduce maintenance challenges and potential errors if not implemented correctly.

+**Conclusion:** <br>
+The transformation of certain fields in the Internship class to optional types enhances the flexibility and usability of the internship application. <br>
+By considering different states, usage scenarios, design considerations, and alternatives, the implementation ensures robustness and adaptability in managing internship data.

+**Recommendations:** <br>
+Thorough testing and validation are recommended to ensure the proper functioning of the modified Internship class in various usage scenarios. <br>
+Documentation updates should be performed to reflect the changes made and to provide clear guidelines on utilizing optional fields in the Internship class.

 --------------------------------------------------------------------------------------------------------------------